Lilliemae23/Virtual-enterprise-network-acl/README.md

 ![ACL Applied to Interface](Pictures/Screenshots/Network/acl-applied-Interface.png) Figure 4: ACL applied inbound on the router interface to enforce traffic restrictions.

 ![Router ACL Configuration](Pictures/Screenshots/Network/router-acl.png)
 Figure 5: Router CLI showing ACL rules configured with deny and permit statements.

 These two steps are both required, creating an ACL alone does not enforce security unless it is applied to an interface.

 •	Connectivity Test (After Applying ACL)
 - Guest Network → Admin Network
 After the ACL was applied, connectivity tests were repeated.
 When the Guest PC attempted to ping the Admin PC, most packets were blocked.
+The picture also showed Admin could reach the Guest.

 ![Guest to Admin Ping Blocked](Pictures/Screenshots/Network/guest-admin-ping-blocked.png)

 Figure 5: Guest network traffic being restricted after ACL enforcement.

 Note: One packet was delivered while others failed.
 This behavior can occur due to address resolution or packets already in transit before the ACL fully takes effect.
 Subsequent tests confirmed that access was successfully blocked.